 The Authority will consult with the industry in developing the format for regulated accounts.
-In particular, the Authority proposes to develop a standardized chart of accounts, a standard set of asset lifetimes and a template for the submission of traffic data for the services under review (See Attached Schedules).
+In particular, the Authority proposes to develop a standardized chart of accounts, a standard set of asset lifetimes and a template for the submission of traffic data for the services under review.
+These detailed accounting formats for each of these areas would be published for industry comments in due course.